takenet/messaginghub-client-csharp/src/Samples/Echo/Readme.txt

-﻿You can retrieve your access key on http://messaginghub.io/home/console
+﻿Navigate to http://omni.messaginghub.io to retrieve your application's identifier and access key.

+See more information about how to build your application at http://omni.messaginghub.io/#/docs.